JuliaApproximation/FastTransforms.jl/README.md

 `FastTransforms.jl` allows the user to conveniently work with orthogonal polynomials with degrees well into the millions.

 This package provides a Julia wrapper for the [C library](https://github.com/MikaelSlevinsky/FastTransforms) of the same name.
-Additionally, all three types of nonuniform fast Fourier transforms available, as well as the Padua transform.
+Additionally, all three types of nonuniform fast Fourier transforms are available, as well as the Padua transform.

 ## Installation